 What if we were meant to live forever, and life on earth was a mere sliver of time, tacked on to the front end of eternity?
 What if this life was just a drop, about to be swallowed up in the ocean of eternity, a tiny speck in the universe of forever?
 How would we live?

 Maybe we’d worry less about the decades passing, the threat of wrinkles and grey hair, the dread of old age.
-Maybe we’d see the sand left in the hourglass and our heart would beat faster because we are that much closer to our true destiny.
+Maybe the sand streaming into the bottom of the hourglass wouldn’t have us frantically drawing up bucket lists.
+Instead our heart would beat faster because we’re that much closer to the brink of our true destiny.

 What if death did not mean lights out and darkness, but an even brighter, blazing light?
 What if death was not final sleep, but rather, the true awakening?
 What if dying was not slipping away, but a slipping into place, a square peg in a square hole a last?
 What if death was only the door to forever?

 What if we woke up every morning and went to bed every night thinking about the forever on the other side of the door?
 Maybe we would be better able to do all things without arguing and complaining, to let bygones be bygones, to live and let live.
 Maybe we’d stop pointing out flaws, magnifying mistakes, rolling our eyes, and in general making life more miserable than it has to be.
 We only pass this way once, and it’s all over in a moment.

 Maybe we wouldn’t care so much about the setbacks in our job or health, the inconveniences in this life.
 No matter the hardship, against the measure of eternity, how long does it actually last?